 We’ve put together a buyer’s guide to maternity bras, with expert advice from the National Childbirth Trust (NCT), breastfeeding support organisation La Leche League, and Tracey-Jane Hughes, founder of BraLady, a network of independent bra fitters across the UK.

 A maternity bra is a more supportive and comfortable version of a regular bra, specially designed to support your breasts as they grow during pregnancy.
 Some of the features that add comfort are wider straps, a soft, cotton lining, and extra hooks and eyes on the band.
-Maternity bras don't usually have underwired cups.
-It used to be thought underwiring could inhibit milk flow, but while that's no longer a concern, it can still be uncomfortable or dig in so you might want to go underwire-free anyway.

 To ensure you choose the right bra for the job, it's best to get measured professionally at various stages throughout your pregnancy.
 This is due to your changing shape and increasing bust size.
 Most retailers stocking maternity or nursing bras offer this service.